 The Taylor Trunks team is by far the best known of all the women’s amateur and semi-professional teams that competed in Chicago during the 1920s and 1930s.
 The “Trunks,” as they were popularly known, along with the Uptown Brownies and Jewish People’s Institute Girls, made up an elite trio that regularly vied for the city championship.
 The team was the preeminent representative of Chicago-style women’s basketball to the world—athletic, aggressive, and full of spit and vinegar—the product of playing under men’s rules.
 In much of the rest of the country, women teams played the more tame 6-player line moderated game.
 The court was divided into three sections, with each team having one defensive and one offensive player confined in each section.
 The mostly passing game was less athletic than the men’s rules game.
 The Taylor Trunks encapsulated modern womanhood by helping to pioneer trim men’s-style uniforms (ending bulky middies and bloomers) and leading the way to using players who were married and mothers.
 Expelled by the AAU for professionalism, the Taylor Trunks in the second half of their career pursued a highly visible program of barnstorming and again breaking barriers by playing men’s teams, drawing large audiences wherever they played and making news across the nation.

-The Lake View Community Girls emerged as the dominant team in Chicago in 1924, when they won the Central AAU women’s championship.
+Coach Harry Wilson and top player Dena Schaper, who were married in 1923, moved the Lake View Community Girls to the very top in Chicago in the next two years.
+The emerged as the dominant team in Chicago in 1924, when they won the Central AAU women’s championship.
 They repeated in 1925.
 In the same two years, the team also won championships in the Interstate League, the circuit for the elite teams in Chicago.
-As Central AAU champs, the Lake View Community Girls traveled in 1924 and 1925 to Edmonton, Alberta, to play the famed Edmonton Grads for the Underwood Trophy, symbolic of the North American championship.
-They all four games contested against the Grads by significant margins.
-The Edmonton Grads during the 1920s and 1930s played the men’s rule game far better than any other team in North America, and never loss the Underwood Trophy.3
+As Central AAU champs, the Lake View Community Girls traveled in 1924 and 1925 to Edmonton, Alberta, to play the famed Commercial Grads for the Underwood Trophy, symbolic of the North American championship.
+They lost all four games contested against the Grads by significant margins.
+The Lake View team was physically small and less strong than the Grads, and the Edmonton Journal surmised during the 1924 series that the team would be more competitive in two years after the players grew bigger and stronger.
+The Commercial Grads during the 1920s and 1930s played the men’s rule game far better than any other team in North America, and never were defeated for the Underwood Trophy.3

-The following month, on April 5, 1926, the team narrowly lost to the Edmonton Grads in a non-championship game played in Chicago, 19-17, the closeness of the match indicative how the Chicago Tribune gave the Tri-Chis–Edmonton game a huge spread.4
+The following month, on April 5, 1926, the team narrowly lost to the Commercial Grads in a non-championship game played in Chicago, 19-17, the closeness of the match indicative how the Chicago Tribune gave the Tri-Chis-Grads game a huge spread.4

 The Chicago Tribune reporter Don Maxwell opened his story on the game with, “Ten bob haired girls checked their power puffs and maidenly manners in the dressing rooms of the Broadway Armory last night, galloped out on the floor, and for forty minutes fought the rip roarinest battle 6,000 fans ever saw…the details of the game are not important.
 It was the battle between these dashing, squirming, pivoting, bob haired girls that thrilled the crowd.”
 The reporter seemed dazzled by the athleticism and sport skills of the women players.6